NoahDominguesTV/playbox/README.md

 - tdb 1.2.6 or newer
 - gettext 0.20 or newer

-Rhythmbox can also make use of the following packages:
+Playbox can also make use of the following packages:

 - pygobject 3.0.0 or newer (for python plugin support)
 - GUdev 143 or newer (for iPod and generic audio player support)